HaoboGu/rmk/docs/src/user_guide/2_setup_environment.md

 ## 2. Choose your hardware

-RMK firmware runs on microcontrollers, by using [Embassy](https://github.com/embassy-rs/embassy) as the runtime, RMK supports many series of microcontrollers, such as stm32, nrf52 and rp2040.
+RMK firmware runs on microcontrollers.
+By using [Embassy](https://github.com/embassy-rs/embassy) as the runtime, RMK supports many series of microcontrollers, such as stm32, nrf52 and rp2040.
 Choose one of the supported microcontroller makes your journey of RMK much easier.

 If you're using other microcontrollers, make sure your microcontroller supports [Embassy](https://github.com/embassy-rs/embassy).